 - Within six weeks of receiving the dissertation proposal, evaluates the work and submits a report to the chair and to the student.
 Continues to review subsequent drafts of the proposal as needed, taking no more than six weeks for each review cycle.
-When the quality of the dissertation proposal is acceptable, completes and submits the "Acceptance of Dissertation Proposal" form to the chair. - Within six weeks of receiving the complete dissertation draft, reviews the work and submits a report to the chair and the student.
+When the quality of the dissertation proposal is acceptable, completes and submits the Approval of Dissertation Proposal form to the chair. - Within six weeks of receiving the complete dissertation draft, reviews the work and submits a report to the chair and the student.
 Continues to review subsequent drafts of the manuscript as needed, taking no more than six weeks for each review cycle.

-When the quality of the complete manuscript is acceptable, signs the "Acceptance of Dissertation Final Draft" form and sends it to the dissertation chair.
+When the quality of the complete manuscript is acceptable, signs the Approval of Dissertation Final Draft form and sends it to the dissertation chair.
 (In some cases the internal and/or external reader may wish to read and approve your chapters as you complete them.
-Work with your committee members to know when this is appropriate and/or advantageous)

-• Participates in the oral defense of the dissertation in person, on the telephone, or by sending a question.
+Work with your committee members to know when this is appropriate and/or advantageous.) - Participates in the oral defense of the dissertation in person, by telephone, via SKYPE or in rare cases by sending a question.